readren/angular-cli-sbt-plugin/README.md

 A conflict with the ".gitignore" file may be shown.
 In that case, choose "overwrite" after opening the file and copying its contents to the clipboard.
 When the "ng init" commands finishes, append the clipped text to the new ".gitignore" file.

+####Check the ng command is working:
+`ng`

+If an error similar to "Error: Cannot find module 'exists-sync'" is thrown, solve it with:

+`npm install`

 ####Add this plugin to the build:

-Create a new file named "angular-cli.sbt" inside the "project" folder and append the following line to it:
+Create a new file named "angular-cli.sbt" inside the "~/project" folder and append the following line to it:

 `addSbtPlugin("readren" % "angular-cli-plugin" % "0.1.1-SNAPSHOT")`